Table of Contents

 8. Pesta Kaamatan

-Pesta Kaamatan prominently features the Unduk Ngadau beauty pageant, where young women from various districts compete for the title of Harvest Festival Queen.
+Pesta Kaamatan prominently features the Unduk Ngadau beauty pageant, where young women from various districts compete for the title of the Harvest Festival Queen.

 The festival also includes traditional rituals such as the Magavau ceremony, where offerings are made to the rice spirit for a bountiful harvest and blessings for the community.
 Bamboo musical instruments, known as sompoton, accompany cultural performances such as the sumazau dance.